Last Updated on May 7, 2022 by Sorin Petroj

 3. Do not applaud or rejoice when your opponent misses a serve.
 It is not cultural or moral.
 Of course, some players do it, and the audience sometimes knows how to be like that.
 However, that shows rudeness, and my advice is not to be like that.
 Continue to play usually and fight for the next point.

 Tomislav Pucar vs. Lin Yun-Ju | 2019 ITTF Challenge Oman Open

-4. Apologize to the opponent.
-Whenever you unnaturally get the point, when the ball catches the net or hits the edge of the table, apologize to the opponent.
+4. Apologies to the opponent.
+When you unnaturally get the point, apologize to the opponent when the ball catches the net or hits the edge of the table.
 It is not written anywhere in the rules, but it is a gesture that will show what kind of person you are first and foremost.